georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

     STYLE

-``STELE`` was an incorrect guess, so it should not have been considered eligible.
+``STELE`` was an incorrect guess, so it should not have been offered as an eligible word.
 ``E`` is valid in position 5, but invalid in position 3.

-A second example:
+Another example:

 .. code-block:: bash